a-type/graphql-cypher/README.md

 ### 🌎 Helpful Cypher globals

 Important data is added automatically to your Cypher queries for you to reference.
-In addition to `$args` (the field arguments), you get `parent` (the parent node) and `context` (special values you can add to your GraphQL context to give to every query).
+In addition to `$args` (the field arguments), you get `parent` (the parent node) and `$context` (special values you can add to your GraphQL context to give to every query).

 ```graphql
 type User {